h-arnold/batchGoogleClassroomCreator/README.md

-# Batch Google Classroom Management Script
+# Google Classroom Organiser

 This Google Apps Script automates the creation and management of Google Classrooms based on data from a Google Sheet.
 It allows you to create classrooms, add teachers, and update classrooms using a custom menu in the Google Sheets interface.

+It's also used to create the class assessment record spreadsheets for my [Google Slides Assessor](https://github.com/h-arnold/googleSlidesAssessor).

 ## Setup Instructions